-In a wide-ranging interview Samuel Hazo speaks about his work at Duquesne University, about “Arab-American” as a literary identity, his novel The Time Remaining (2013), about good and bad poetry, and reads poems from his book The Song of the Horse.
+In a wide-ranging interview Samuel Hazo speaks about his work at Duquesne University, about “Arab-American” as a literary identity, about his novel The Time Remaining (2013), about good and bad poetry, and he reads poems from his book The Song of the Horse.
 This is the final part of his interview with BN Aziz.
 For earlier talks, see our March 26, 2014 and April 2, 2013 podcasts.

 Iraqi journalist Nermin Al-Mufti introduces us to the history of Kirkuk, a Turkmen majority city in North Iraq.
 Interviewed by BN Aziz in 2008 in Iraq.
+For an update on Kirkuk in 2014, see

 “Just a simple day in the countryside… We were three Arab women on an uncommon sanctions busting outing.
 Determined to forget the war and the embargo for a day in a dusty city we departed for the flat, open countryside of Iraq beyond Baghdad.”